 Dr Partha Pratim Shil, Junior Research Fellow, Trinity College: Dr. Shil is working on a labour history of police constables and village watchmen in colonial Bengal.
 His interests include social and economic history of South Asia, history of government workers in colonial India, and state formation.

 Dr Devika Singh, Affiliated Scholar at the Centre of South Asian Studies: her research interests include the writing of Indian art and architectural history, the redeployment of the past in modern Indian thought and artistic practices, the history and reception of modernism in India and more broadly the global reconfiguration of modernism.

-Dr Sujit Sivasundaram, Lecturer in World and Imperial History since 1500 in the Faculty of History and Fellow of Gonville and Caius College: Dr Sivasundaram works primarily on the late-eighteenth and early-nineteenth centuries in the Indian and Pacific oceans, with a special emphasis on South and South-East Asia and Polynesia.
+Dr Sujit Sivasundaram, Reader in World History in the Faculty of History and Fellow of Gonville and Caius College: Dr Sivasundaram works primarily on the late-eighteenth and early-nineteenth centuries in the Indian and Pacific oceans, with a special emphasis on South and South-East Asia and Polynesia.

-Dr David Washbrook, Senior Research Fellow at Trinity College: Dr Washbrook’s main research interests include the history of South India between the 18th and 20th Century and the history of Indian capitalism.
+Dr David Washbrook, Fellow of Trinity College: Dr Washbrook’s main research interests include the history of South India between the 18th and 20th Century and the history of Indian capitalism.